-HVAC chiller is a key component of many commercial and industrial cooling and refrigeration systems. chiller is a machine that removes heat from a liquid via a vapor-compression Industrial chillers are generally installed in a mechanical equipment room, beside an industrial process, or outside the building.
+HVAC chiller is a key component of many commercial and industrial cooling and refrigeration systems.
+A chiller is a machine that removes heat from a liquid via a vapor-compression .
+Industrial chillers are generally installed in a mechanical equipment room, beside an industrial process, or outside the building.
 Residential HVAC chillers can be installed in a storage tank next to the home.
 Chiller system changes the physical state of refrigerant to transfer heat from one area to another.
 The laws of pressure-temperature relationship state that increased pressure on a refrigerant increases its temperature while decreased pressure lowers its temperature.
 As the refrigerant circulates through the HVAC chiller, various components change its pressure and temperature, causing it to boil into a gas and condense into a liquid.
 During the change of state from liquid to gas, the refrigerant absorbs heat, and the refrigerant releases heat when it returns to its liquid state.

 Types of Chillers-